Information of the section Saxony of Interplast Germany e.V.

-In the Rugwa Region within a radius of 400 km around Sumbawanga there is only one specialist in surgery.
-Other disciplines are not available.
-We have therefore decided, to provide specialists in plastic surgery (contractions after burns and maxillo-facial malformations) for visceral surgery (thyroid disease, hernia), orthopedics (clubfeet, fractures, periostitis), physiotherapy, gynecology and obstetrics in the context of the inserts.
+In the Rugwa region, within a radius of 400 km from Sumbawanga, there is only one specialist in surgery.
+Other disciplines do not exist.
+Therefore, we have decided to hold specialists in plastic surgery (severe burn contractions and oral and maxillofacial malformations), visceral surgery (thyroid disorders, inguinal hernia), orthopedics (club feet, fractures, periostitis), physiotherapy, gynecology and obstetrics during the assignments.

-Medical care in Tanzania has been getting worse rather than better in the last few years.
-In 1994 were 23 specialists (doctors and nurses) for 10,000 people in action, so there were six in 2012.
+The medical care in Tanzania has been rather worse than better in recent years.
+In 1994 there were still 23 specialists (doctors and nurses) for 10,000 people in use, there were six more in 2012.
 This is an unsatisfactory situation.
-We have decided to support the project in Sumbawanga permanently.
+We have decided to support the project in Sumbawanga on a permanent basis.

-Our local contact Dr. Ignas Dandah, OSB, and Dr. Jipemba Salon prepare the field operations together with Sabine weather and Marcus Strotkötter.
+Our contact person on site, Dr. Ing.
+Ignas Dandah, OSB, and dr. Jipemba Salem, prepare the missions together with Sabine Wetter and Marcus Strotkötter.
 We are in weekly contact.
-Dr. Dandah is the Coordinator for the Diocese of Sumbawanga and manages 22 outpatient facilities and 6 hospitals.
-Dr. Jipemba ist the chief Operations Officer for the Dr. Atiman memorial Hospital.
-Both take care of in advance of the stakes even for the preselection.
-This pre-selection leads to an average of 250 patients waiting patiently for us when we arrived.
-Often, all money will be spent to get to Sumbawanga.
-The clinic and team members' support to patients who have no money for the return trip.
-In general, it is that the patient must pay US $ 450 for an operation for an operation ..
+Dr. Dandah is the coordinator of the Diocese of Sumbawanga and is responsible for 22 outpatient facilities and 6 hospitals.
+Dr. Jipemba is the Chief Operations Officer for Dr. Ing.
+Atiman Memorial Hospital.
+Both take care of the preselection in advance of the missions.
+This pre-selection leads to an average of 250 patients who are patiently waiting for us on arrival.
+Often all the money will be spent to get to Sumbawanga.
+The clinic and team members support the patients who have no money for the return trip.
+Usually, the patient has to pay US $ 450 for surgery for surgery.

-In the 15 missions since 2010, we operated successfully 2.480 patients.
-The teams consist of a strong, experienced core team, supplemented by younger professionals.
-In and around Dresden, we now have a pool of 40 active friends who support us active and passive.
-From North Rhine-Westphalia, NL and Austria a further 15 members are added.
+In the 15 missions since 2010 we were able to successfully operate 2,800 patients.
+The teams consist of a strong, experienced core team, complemented by younger professionals.
+In and around Dresden, we now have a pool of 40 active friends who actively and passively support us.
+From North Rhine-Westphalia, NL and Austria, another 15 members join.
 We are very grateful.
-Everyone takes for the mission vacation and a volunteer and unpaid, never less than 14 hours a day.
+Everyone takes leave for work and works voluntarily and free of charge, never less than 14 hours a day.

-The staffing of hospital moves very modest extent.
-For example, children are under 5, adults over 65, pregnant women and HIV-positive people are treated for free.
-This is at the expense of the overall budget.
-In relation to our business, this means that we consume about 80% of the annual requirement of the hospital for 140 to 180 operations per use.Due to this background, we collect material again and again in Germany, Austria and the Netherlands, and bring this to Tanzania.
-Without these donations the stakes would not be possible.
+The material equipment of the clinic is very modest.
+So are children under 5 years, adults over 65 years, pregnant women and HIV-positive people are treated for free.
+This is at the expense of the general budget.
+In terms of our business, this means that we would consume about 80% of the hospital's annual needs for 140 to 180 surgeries per mission.
+Against this background, we are constantly collecting material in Germany, Austria and the Netherlands and bringing it to Tanzania.
+Without these donations, the stakes would not be possible.